Kadriye Selimoğlu

-Kadriye Selimoğlu (born June 1, 1978 in Rize, Turkey) is a world champion Turkish female Taekwondo practitioner competing in the finweight class.
+Kadriye Selimoğlu (born June 1, 1978 in Rize, Turkey) is a world champion Turkish Taekwondo practitioner competing in the finweight class.
 She is a member of the Istanbul B.B.
 SK.

 She began Taekwondo already in her early age of 13 and became national champion in her age category.
 Selimoğlu studied in physical education and sports at the Gazi University in Ankara.
 She works as a teacher of physical education.

 She is winner of the gold medal at the 2001 World Taekwondo Championships held in Jeju City, South Korea.